-Table Top Inventing (TTI) is dedicated to inspiring kids to be explorers, tinkerers, innovators, and deep thinkers.
-There is so much potential in every human being, and we want to help liberate that potential.
-With the challenges facing us locally, nationally, and globally, we can’t afford to lightly discard the potential locked in the hearts and minds of any child.
-Instead we need to find ways to help kids know that they are amazing!
+Innovation Academy, formerly Table Top Inventing, is dedicated to developing innovators on purpose.
+There is so much potential in every human being, and we want to liberate that potential.
+With the challenges facing us locally, nationally, and globally, we can’t afford to lightly disregard the potential hidden inside every student.
+Instead we need to open the mind, spark the curiosity, and set fire to the imagination!

-The Table Top Inventing approach is to offer classroom tools, teacher and student innovator meetups, and an online learning portal (currently in testing) to encourage Maker Learning.
-Maker Learning puts kids squarely in charge of their own education by providing an environment where growth naturally occurs through the process of “hard fun”.
-Working with their hands, hearts, and heads, students collaborate and learn with each other to solve challenging problems.
-To see a kid who learned how to learn check out this blog that Debby wrote up about the subject.
-With an environment rich with possibilities and inspiration–what we call an “Educational Makerspace”–students have the raw materials to become amazing!
+The Innovation Academy approach is to create a powerful learning environment, provide students state-of-the-art tools, and step to the side while students explore and learn through projects.
+Inquiry-driven, project-based learning puts students squarely in charge of their own education by providing an environment where growth naturally occurs through the process of “hard fun”.
+Working alongside others with all their senses and mind fully engaged, students learn to solve challenging problems.
+To see a student who learned how to learn check out this blog Debby wrote about the subject.
+With an environment rich in possibilities and inspiration students have the raw materials to become amazing!

-We believe strongly that we “cannot teach anyone anything.
-[We] can only make them think,” and thinking is a very personal activity done for very personal reasons.
-Yet environments can be created where it is safe and encouraged to explore, to tinker, and to think personal thoughts without the fear of criticism or stigma of failure.
+We believe what Socrates said, “I cannot teach anyone anything.
+I can only make them think.”
+Thinking is a very personal activity done for very personal reasons, but most education focuses on pushing knowledge at students rather than encouraging students to pull knowledge in and turn it into wisdom.
+None of us can reach our hands into the brain of a student and help them rewire neurons.
+Yet on the other hand, environments can be created where we encourage exploration, tinkering, and personal thoughts without the fear of criticism or stigma of failure.
 In fact around here, we don’t really believe in failure.
 Failure is simply the first step to something amazing!

-Hey, my name is Steve and I love to make things.
+Hi, my name is Steve and I love innovation!
 The things I make are sometimes useful and sometimes playful.
-I can’t imagine a life without being able to make things.
-I recently started to use a cool new technology called “3D printing”.
+I can’t imagine a life without being able to create things.
+6 years ago, I started to use a cool new technology called “3D printing”.
 I became so excited about this platform for making things that I just had to help other people learn how to use it too!
 So I did what any self-respecting American would do, I decided to ask my wife Debby to help me start a business so we could support our habit of helping others move from consuming to creating.

-We keep ourselves busy by chasing around our 6 kids (well, actually it’s 8 but the oldest two don’t require much chasing anymore).
-We enjoy making things together with our kids, and working on projects.
-We have a couple of budding artists, a couple of young engineers, and a couple who take care of our little ranch which includes 6 dogs, 6 cats, 10 goats, and about 20 chickens.
-We like lots of techy stuff as well as camping, hiking, road trips, and hanging out with our friends.
-We think that you’re going to have a great time getting to know us and our little company.
+We keep ourselves busy by chasing around our 8 kids (well, actually most of them don’t require much chasing anymore with 2 abroad, several cautiously exploring independence, and 1 who has his own family).
+We enjoy making things together with our family and working on projects.
+We have a budding artist, one exploring law, a couple young engineers, a socialite, an entrepreneur, a medical scientist, and one still early in the exploration process.
+Our little ranch includes 5 dogs, 5 cats, a 70 year old turtle, and squirrels that won’t go away (previously, 10 goats and 20 chickens too!).
+We enjoy our technology as well as camping, hiking, road trips, and hanging out with our friends.
+We think you’re going to have a great time getting to know us and exploring your own innovative side.

-If you read this and would still like to know more about what we do here, click here to find out More About TTI and get the guided tour of Table Top Inventing.
+If you read this and would still like to know more about what we do here, click here to find out More About what we do and what we’ve done.